bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 `RBC = Red Blood Cells ; WBC = White Blood Cells` (Values are an abbreviation of the string).

 Datafiles contain the `value` part of the pairs.
 For example, `RBC`, `WBC`, `0`, `1` etc.

+### Column: Notes

+The `Notes` column may be used to store annotations, notes, comments on the row in the data dictionary and the corresponding column in the datafile.